WojciechMatuszewski/programming-notes/aws/aws-stuff.md

 #### Global Tables

 - you **need to have streams enabled (new and old)**

+  - the replication between the master and the replica **counts as the DynamoDB stream consumer** (see [this article](https://www.alexdebrie.com/bites/dynamodb-streams/#should-i-use-dynamodb-streams-or-kinesis-streams-for-dynamodb-change-data-capture) for more information).

+    - keep in mind that AWS recommends at most 2 consumers for your stream.

 - this is a **master-master setup**.
 This means that you can use the table in other region as your new master. ** all `global` tables replicate to each other**